 |fortissississimo||very, very, very loud|

-If you have any other questions about how we notate loud dynamics post a comment below.
+If you have any other questions about how we notate loud dynamics, let us know.